 How to Use Real Device instead of Emulator

 In emulators, you may face some problems.
-When I tried to run my test on emulator XPath locators did not work.
+When I tried to run my test on the emulator XPath locators did not work.
 Normally, I did not want to use XPath but in our app some for some elements I did not have other options.
 Then, I tried the same test on a real device, my test worked flawlessly and very fast.
 Thus, I suggest you use real devices instead of emulators.
 In order to use the real device we should do the followings:

 Mobile Test Automation Project by Using Appium and TestNG

 It is time to write some code for our Appium Tutorial.
 The test code of the project is shown below.
 I added inline comments.
-The most critical part is DesiredCapabilities, the rest of the code is very similar to Selenium & TestNG test automation codes.
+The most critical part is DesiredCapabilities, the rest of the code is very similar to Selenium and TestNG test automation codes.
 Also, you can find this project on GitHub.

 Project’s GitHub URL: https://github.com/swtestacademy/appium-sample-test

-Below code opens İsinOlsun app, skips splash screen, clicks “job search” button, then accepts notifications and then clicks the second job on the main screen and that’s all. 🙂 It is easy because it is our first test case.
+Below code opens İsinOlsun app, skips splash screen, clicks “job search” button, then accepts notifications and then clicks the second job on the main screen and that’s all. :) It is easy because it is our first test case.

-1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55 56 57 58 59 60 61 62 63 | import io.appium.java_client.MobileElement; import io.appium.java_client.android.AndroidDriver; import org.openqa.selenium.By; import org.openqa.selenium.remote.DesiredCapabilities; import org.openqa.selenium.support.ui.ExpectedConditions; import org.openqa.selenium.support.ui.WebDriverWait; import org.testng.annotations.AfterMethod; import org.testng.annotations.BeforeMethod; import org.testng.annotations.Test; import java.net.MalformedURLException; import java.net.URL; public class ioSampleTest { public AndroidDriver<MobileElement> driver; public WebDriverWait wait; //Elements String secondNewJob = "//android.widget.FrameLayout[2]/android.widget.LinearLayout/" + "android.widget.RelativeLayout/android.widget.ImageView"; @BeforeMethod public void setup () throws MalformedURLException { DesiredCapabilities caps = new DesiredCapabilities(); caps.setCapability("deviceName", "Galaxy Nexus API 24"); caps.setCapability("udid", "emulator-5554"); //DeviceId from "adb devices" command caps.setCapability("platformName", "Android"); caps.setCapability("platformVersion", "7.0"); caps.setCapability("skipUnlock","true"); caps.setCapability("appPackage", "com.isinolsun.app"); caps.setCapability("appActivity","com.isinolsun.app.activities.SplashActivity"); caps.setCapability("noReset","false"); driver = new AndroidDriver<MobileElement>(new URL("http://127.0.0.1:4723/wd/hub"),caps); wait = new WebDriverWait(driver, 10); } @Test public void basicTest () throws InterruptedException { //Click and pass Splash wait.until(ExpectedConditions.visibilityOfElementLocated (By.id("com.isinolsun.app:id/animation_view"))).click(); //Click I am searching a job wait.until(ExpectedConditions.visibilityOfElementLocated (By.id("com.isinolsun.app:id/bluecollar_type_button"))).click(); //Notification Allow if (driver.findElements(By.id("com.android.packageinstaller:id/permission_allow_button")).size()>0) { driver.findElements(By.id("com.android.packageinstaller:id/permission_allow_button")).get(0).click(); } wait.until(ExpectedConditions.visibilityOfElementLocated (By.xpath(secondNewJob))); } @AfterMethod public void teardown(){ driver.quit(); } } |
+import io.appium.java_client.MobileElement; import io.appium.java_client.android.AndroidDriver; import java.net.MalformedURLException; import java.net.URL; import org.openqa.selenium.By; import org.openqa.selenium.remote.DesiredCapabilities; import org.openqa.selenium.support.ui.ExpectedConditions; import org.openqa.selenium.support.ui.WebDriverWait; import org.testng.Assert; import org.testng.annotations.AfterMethod; import org.testng.annotations.BeforeMethod; import org.testng.annotations.Test; public class ioSampleTest { public AndroidDriver<MobileElement> driver; public WebDriverWait wait; //Elements By By jobsBy = By.id("com.isinolsun.app:id/rootRelativeView"); By allowWhenUsingBy = By.id("com.android.permissioncontroller:id/permission_allow_foreground_only_button"); By searchingJobBy = By.id("com.isinolsun.app:id/bluecollar_type_button"); By animationBy = By.id("com.isinolsun.app:id/animation_view"); By toolBarTitleBy = By.id("com.isinolsun.app:id/toolbarTitle"); @BeforeMethod public void setup() throws MalformedURLException { DesiredCapabilities caps = new DesiredCapabilities(); caps.setCapability("deviceName", "Pixel XL API 30"); caps.setCapability("udid", "emulator-5554"); //DeviceId from "adb devices" command caps.setCapability("platformName", "Android"); caps.setCapability("platformVersion", "11.0"); caps.setCapability("skipUnlock", "true"); caps.setCapability("appPackage", "com.isinolsun.app"); caps.setCapability("appActivity", "com.isinolsun.app.activities.SplashActivity"); caps.setCapability("noReset", "false"); driver = new AndroidDriver<MobileElement>(new URL("http://127.0.0.1:4723/wd/hub"), caps); wait = new WebDriverWait(driver, 10); } @Test public void basicTest() throws InterruptedException { //Click and pass Splash wait.until(ExpectedConditions.visibilityOfElementLocated(animationBy)).click(); //Click I am searching a job wait.until(ExpectedConditions.visibilityOfElementLocated(searchingJobBy)).click(); //Notification Allow if (wait.until(ExpectedConditions.visibilityOfElementLocated(allowWhenUsingBy)).isDisplayed()) { wait.until(ExpectedConditions.visibilityOfElementLocated(allowWhenUsingBy)).click(); } //Click Second Job wait.until(ExpectedConditions.visibilityOfAllElementsLocatedBy(jobsBy)).get(1).click(); //Do a simple assertion String toolBarTitleStr = wait.until(ExpectedConditions.visibilityOfElementLocated(toolBarTitleBy)).getText(); Assert.assertTrue(toolBarTitleStr.toLowerCase().contains("detay")); } @AfterMethod public void teardown() { driver.quit(); } }

 That’s all for this Appium Tutorial.
 I hope you successfully installed and configured all settings and run your mobile automation code.

-Now, you can learn Appium Parallel Testing and How to Setup your Own Wireless Mobile Device Farm!
+Now, you can learn Appium Parallel Testing and How to set up your Own Wireless Mobile Device Farm!

-Appium Parallel Testing
+Appium Parallel Testing on Real Devices

 Do you want to learn Appium Actions such as Tab, MultiTouch, Press, Swipe?